Visas and Migration

 For further information please refer to the following website: https://au.tlscontact.com/fr/par/page.php?pid=home

 Our Department is committed to building more efficient and effective ways of delivering accessible services through the use of digital channels as our default form of delivery.

 As such, you can complete a number of services online without needing to contact the department directly.
 This includes:

 A short video has been developed to raise awareness of migration fraud.
 Clients are encouraged to check out the fraud warning pages before engaging the services of online companies.

-The Australian Department of Immigration and Border Protection is aware that there are scams operating internationally, seeking financial gain based on a promise of a visa to Australia and/or employment in Australia.
+The Australian Department of Home Affairs is aware that there are scams operating internationally, seeking financial gain based on a promise of a visa to Australia and/or employment in Australia.